 The Enzyme-Jira integration uses separate Webhook and API integrations to achieve two functionalities:

-- Webhook - push updates from Jira to Enzyme, where they get recorded
+- Webhook: push updates from Jira to Enzyme, where they get recorded.

-- This Enzyme generated URL will allow Jira to push messages to Enzyme.
-Navigate to this admin panel in Jira: https://[yourcompany].atlassian.net/plugins/servlet/webhooks
+- The Enzyme generated webhook will allow Jira to push messages to Enzyme.

 - Then click Create and confirm the Webhook looks similar to this one: